alanleon26/CSE-404-Project/README.md

 In this folder, you'll find pretrained facial recognition models ready for use.
 These models are trained on the Well Known Faces datasets, providing a solid foundation for accurate and efficient facial recognition in your applications.

+### 3. Validation Face Images

+Contains images of the classes (people) within the Facial Recognition but these images are not from the dataset.
+These are outside validation images to test the model on different image styles/quality.